Bhatura, a popular Indian fried bread enjoyed by everyone…

 - Cover the dough with a damp cloth.
 Else, the dough will turn hard.

 - Keep aside for an hour.
-This is a must not to be skipped.
+Don't skip this step.

 - After an hour, knead the dough again and make medium sized balls out of the dough.

-- Grease a wooden board or clean surface with ghee.
+- Grease a wooden board or clean surface with ghee or oil.

-- Place the dough ball and flatten the dough using a rolling pin to a round shape.
+- Place the dough ball and flatten the dough using a rolling pin to a round or oval shape.